By: Anna Baugh, Millie Fiesel, Katia Loper & Jocelyn Query

-Greenwood High School’s top runners prepare for one of their hardest track meets to come.
+Woodmen top runners are preparing for one of their hardest track meets.

-Most freshmen are nervous about having to face upperclassmen, but this freshman, Lucy Galbraith, uses it to her advantage against the other runners.
+Most freshmen are nervous about facing upperclassmen, but freshman Lucy Galbraith uses it to her advantage.

 “I wouldn’t say I was scared.
 I would say it was just pushing me to be my best possible self and try to make myself better every day to try and get to their level,” Galbraith said.

-Junior Melanie Le participates in the Varsity track and field team.
-Over the years, she has enjoyed track and is looking forward to it next year.
-She is known for her speed and far jumps.
+Over the years, junior Melanie Le has enjoyed track and is looking forward to next season.
+She is known for her speed and jumps.

 “I am excited for the 4×1.
 I love the race because of the people I run it with, and it’s a low-stress race for me.
-I usually run the first leg, so I only run for around 12 to 13 seconds before I hand it off.
-And I could watch as my team did their best to compete,” Le said.
+I usually run the first leg, so I only run for around 12 to 13 seconds before I hand it off, and I can watch as my team does their best to compete,” Le said.

-Senior Jay Carter does the long jump for the Varsity track team.
-He has one special song he listens to get himself ready for his competitions.
+Senior Jay Carter is a long jumper.
+He has one special song he listens to get ready for his competitions.

 “My go-to song before I jump is ‘Locked In’ by HD Be Dope,” Carter said.

-Everyone has their pre-game snack that helps them get ready for the meet.
-Galbraith has a very specific one that is packed with lots of nutrients and fuels her before her run.
+Pre-game snacks help athletes get ready for the meets.
+Galbraith has a very specific one packed with lots of nutrients to fuel her.

 “My pre-race snack is definitely beef sticks,” Galbraith said.